Phase 2: oref0-setup.sh¶

 Step 2: Run oref0-setup¶

 Note: If you’re using the 915MHz Explorer board, you’ll need to log in as root to run oref0-setup.sh, as the mraa package doesn’t yet support running under an ordinary user account.

 - whether or not you are using an Explorer board

-- if not an Explorer board, and not a Carelink stick, you’ll need to enter the mmeowlink port for TI stick or Explorer board (built in TI stick):
+- if you’re not using an Explorer board or a Carelink stick, you’ll need to enter the mmeowlink port for TI stick or Explorer board (built in TI stick):

 - see here for directions on finding your port

-- (if you’re using a Carelink, you will NOT be using mmeowlink)
+- Note: if you’re using a Carelink, you will NOT be using mmeowlink

 - how you are getting CGM data.
 The options are